pacamara/luckyoneshot/README.md

 * Click the submit button and upload the image
 * Complete the captcha if required
 * Wait a few seconds while Lucky One Shot checks the receipts.

-For a demonstration of how it works, see https://www.youtube.com/watch?v=TY22fyTxmcE